cjcon90/country-quiz/README.md

 - DigitalOcean for [this minimal CSS reset](https://www.digitalocean.com/community/tutorials/css-minimal-css-reset)
 - CSS Tricks for [using custom properties to disregard address bar when calculating vh on mobile browsers](https://css-tricks.com/the-trick-to-viewport-units-on-mobile)
 - Sonya Moisset for [sentence case function code](https://www.freecodecamp.org/news/three-ways-to-title-case-a-sentence-in-javascript-676a9175eb27/)
-- This StackOverflow post for [auto-scrolling to bottom of page o text input](https://stackoverflow.com/a/54575955)
+- This StackOverflow post for [auto-scrolling to bottom of page on text input](https://stackoverflow.com/a/54575955)
 - This StackOverflow post for [adding a high score to local storage](https://stackoverflow.com/questions/29370017/adding-a-high-score-to-local-storage)
 - My CodeInstitute mentor Maranatha Ilesanmi for assisting in planning and preparing for milestone-project and optimizing code
 - Codeinstitute Slack channel for peer code review